 Sick infants need to bond with their parents while are being treated.
 That's why we offer "Kangaroo Care," skin-to-skin contact between child and parent which allows parents to interact closely with their babies.
 Experts believe that this physical contact helps the healing process.

 We also carefully screen all of our newborn patients.
 If we find an infant is at risk for developmental delays, the Fairview NICU can provide both physical and occupational therapy to help overcome these potential problems.
 This developmental care can continue once the baby is taken home if necessary.

-We provide a four-bed Developmental Nursery for babies who are approaching their discharge date.
+Fairview Hospital has a four-bed Developmental Nursery for babies who are approaching their discharge date.
 This nursery is a quiet, carpeted environment providing a relaxing haven for babies and their parents.
-Prior to a newborn's discharge, parents may stay with us in our Family Room or Nik Nook.
+Prior to a newborn's discharge, parents may stay in our Family Room or Nik Nook.
 The home-like atmosphere of this room — low lighting, a sofa bed, infant bathing sink, TV/VCR and a shower — helps you to care for your baby and prepare for the trip home.
-Here, siblings can also visit and spend time with their family's new addition.
+Siblings can also visit and spend time with their family's new addition.

 Neonatal Transport Team

-One indication of the excellence of the NICU at Fairview Hospital is our Neonatal Transport Team, comprised of nurses, neonatologists and respiratory therapists.
-If a baby is experiencing difficulties at an area hospital that is not well equipped to handle acute care, our Transport Team can bring the infant quickly and safely to Fairview to help assure the best start possible.
+If a baby is experiencing difficulties at an area hospital that is not well equipped to handle acute care, our Neonatal Transport Team can bring the infant quickly and safely to Fairview Hospital to help assure they have the best start possible.